 Fast forward to adulthood.
 My sister bakes.
 Very well.
 I bow to her cake making and decorating abilities.
 She makes the most beautiful wedding and celebration cakes with sugared flowers etc. I always wanted to bake like her.
 So I keep trying.
 And now I do (okay, not yet).
 I still leave the wedding cakes to her.
 I have my banana bread, hee hee.

 To intensify the banana-iness of this bread, I take three large, ripe bananas and slice them in half.
 Warm the slightest amount of butter in a pan over med-high heat, and add the slices.
 It may only up to a minute or two per side to get those lovely sugars to begin to crust up nice and golden.
 Check both sides and then remove to mash them up.
 The aroma that hits your nose as you do this is brilliant.
 I also add black walnut bitters to this recipe.
 In fact, I’ll sneak bitters into almost anything.
 They seem to heighten the flavours of everything they come in contact with.
 I like the assortment that Fee Brothers produces.
 And as I was recently perusing Yotam Ottolenghi’s Plenty More cookbook, it was a joy to hear how he described taking his banana bread, toasting a slice, and then drizzling it with tahini and honey.
 Call it a day.
 Or at least breakfast!

-- 4-5 dashes of black walnut bitters (optional)
+- 5 dashes black walnut bitters optional but so good!

 - 1 tsp baking soda

 Toast the walnuts in a non-stick skillet at med-high until fragrant and lightly browned.
 Set aside to cool, then chop up.